All-Time List of Canadian Transit Systems

 Montreal Transportation Commission (16 June 1951 - 31 December 1969)

-Service primarily in Longueuil.
-CTCUM successor STCUM continues to operate the Metro line between Montréal and Longueuil.
+metro Service primarily in Longueuil.
+CTCUM successors STCUM and STM continue to operate the Metro line between Montréal and Longueuil.

 Secondary Systems